praveenhm/MLpipeline/README.md

-# Background

-Drop PDFs here and ensure you have a meta data file.

-# Pipeline

-## Stage 0 - Retrieve Input

-Can be executed with defaults by running `./stage0`.
-Its source begins in `code/downloader.py`.

-**Input:** Google Drive folder

-**Output:** PDFs and `.metadata.json` files

-- [x] Downloads PDFs from Google Drive
-  - downloads them from the `subject_taxonomy` Google Drive
-  - only downloads if the file does not already exist and its MD5 sum matches
-- [x] Runs file sanity on them
-    - renames the files if necessary
-    - ensures that a `.pdf` and `.metadata.json` file exist per PDF
-    - instantiates `Metadata` to make sure they work

-## Stage 1 - Initial Data Ingestion

-Can be executed with defaults by running `./stage1`.
-Its source beings in `code/ingestion.py`.

-**Input:** PDFs and `.metadata.json` files
-**Output:** `.documentai.jsonl` files, , and `documentai.combined.{jsonl,parquet,html}`

-- [x] Splitter.
-  --pdf data/pdfs/biz_dev/one.pdf --pdf data/pdfs/cybersecurity/*
-  --split-dir data/processing/pdfs/split/
-  Splits files in input-directory data/pdfs and makes it consumable for documentAI in directory data/pdfs/split.

-- [x] Upload split files to GCS.
-  --split-dir data/pdfs/split/
-  --gcs-bucket docprocessor
-  --gcs-base-dir data/processing/

-- [x] Convert to text using DocumentAI
-  Cleanup as much as possible
-  --chunks-dir data/processing/pdfs/chunks/
-  --gcp-project-id development-398309
-  --gcp-dai-location us
-  --gcp-dai-processor-id 277f11647ef22bec

-- [x] Upload chunks from DocumentAI to GCS --chunks-dir data/processing/pdfs/chunks/ --gcs-bucket docprocessor
-  --gcs-base-dir data/processing/

-## Stage 2 - Chunker

-Can be executed with defaults by running `./stage2`.
-Its source beings in `code/chunker.py` (`code/libdocs/chunker/`).

-**Input:** `.documentai.jsonl` files (Text chunks from DocumentAI) **Output:** `.batchchunker.jsonl` files (Refined, potentially semantic chunks), and combined `batchchunker.combined.{jsonl,parquet,html}`

-- [x] 📄➡️🧩 Process chunks from DocumentAI through our custom chunker (`code/libdocs/chunker/`) for potentially improved semantic coherence or task-specific segmentation.
-  --chunks-dir data/processing/pdfs/chunks/

-- [x] ☁️ Upload enhanced chunks from the custom Chunker to GCS.
-  --chunks-dir data/processing/pdfs/chunks/
-  --gcs-bucket docprocessor
-  --gcs-base-dir data/processing/

-## Stage 3 - Embedding, Indexing, RAG & Fine-tuning 🧠🔍⚙️

-This stage focuses on leveraging the processed text chunks for advanced analysis using Retrieval-Augmented Generation (RAG) and fine-tuned models.

-**Input:** `.batchchunker.jsonl` files (Refined chunks) **Output:** Model verdicts, evaluation metrics, indexed data.

-- [x] 💾 **Store & Prepare:** Persist refined chunks from GCS into BigQuery for structured access.
-  --gcs-bucket docprocessor
-  --gcs-base-dir data/processing/
-  --gcp-bq-dataset training
-  --gcp-bq-table pdfs

-- [ ] 🔢 **Embed:** Generate vector embeddings for each chunk using models specified in `code/libdocs/embedder/` (potentially leveraging `code/libdocs/huggingface/` or cloud provider APIs).
-These embeddings capture the semantic meaning of the text.

-- [ ] 🗂️ **Index:** Build a high-performance vector index (e.g., using FAISS via `code/libdocs/faissindexer/`) from the generated embeddings.
-This enables ultra-fast similarity searches across the entire document corpus.

-- [ ] 🔍 **Retrieval (RAG - Part 1):** Given a query, perform a vector search against the index to retrieve the most relevant document chunks (top-k).
-This forms the "augmented context".
-    - Evaluate retrieval performance (e.g., top-1, top-3 accuracy).

-- [ ] 🤖 **Generation & Analysis (RAG - Part 2 & Model Verdicts):** Feed the retrieved context along with the original query into various LLMs (`code/libdocs/classifiers/`) to generate informed "verdicts" or answers.
-Supported models include:
-    - OpenAI (`acuopenai`)
-    - Anthropic (`anthropic`)
-    - Cohere (Implied, check `classifiers`)
-    - Mistral (`mistral`)
-    - Zephyr (`zephyr`)
-    - Fine-tuned models (see below)
-    - Use `code/libdocs/llmchecker/` for potential output validation.
-  --gcp-bq-dataset training
-  --gcp-bq-table pdfs

-- [ ] ✨ **Fine-tuning (Focus: DeBERTa):** Improve model performance on domain-specific tasks by fine-tuning pre-trained models.
-    - **Module:** Utilizes `code/libdocs/finetune/` and potentially helpers in `code/utils/training/`.
-    - **Target Model:** Primarily focused on DeBERTa (`code/libdocs/classifiers/deberta/`).
-    - **Process:** Further train the model on curated datasets (potentially derived from the ingested PDFs or stored in `data/`).
-    - **Tracking:** Leverage `wandb` (`code/libdocs/wandb/`) for experiment tracking and visualization.
-    - **Evaluation:** Test the fine-tuned model rigorously and measure accuracy improvements.

-- [ ] 📊 **Visualization (Optional):** Analyze embedding space using techniques like UMAP (potentially via `code/libdocs/google/` or other plotting libs) for insights into data clusters and relationships.

-**Overall Goal:** To create a robust system capable of understanding and reasoning over large PDF document sets by combining efficient retrieval with the power of large language models, including specialized, fine-tuned versions.
+# PDF Processing Pipeline with RAG and Fine-tuning

+## Overview 📜

+This repository implements a multi-stage machine learning pipeline designed primarily for processing PDF documents.
+The core functionality revolves around extracting text, chunking it intelligently, generating embeddings, indexing them for efficient retrieval, and utilizing various language models (including fine-tuned ones) for tasks like classification or analysis.
+It leverages cloud infrastructure (GCP, including GCS, DocumentAI, and BigQuery) extensively.

+## Pipeline Stages & Data Flow ⚙️

+The pipeline executes in sequential stages:

+1.  **Stage 0 (Input Retrieval):** Downloads PDFs and associated metadata (`.metadata.json`) from Google Drive, performing basic file sanity checks.
+Source: `code/downloader.py`.
+2.  **Stage 1 (Initial Ingestion & Text Extraction):**
+    *   Splits PDFs into a format suitable for Google DocumentAI (`code/splitter`).
+    *   Uploads split files to GCS.
+    *   Utilizes Google DocumentAI for OCR and text extraction, producing `.documentai.jsonl` files containing structured text chunks.
+    *   Uploads DocumentAI output back to GCS.
+Source: `code/ingestion.py`.
+3.  **Stage 2 (Chunking):**
+    *   Processes the DocumentAI output through a custom chunking mechanism (`code/chunker`, implemented in `code/libdocs/chunker/`), creating potentially more semantically meaningful or task-specific chunks (`.batchchunker.jsonl`).
+    *   Uploads these refined chunks to GCS.
+Source: `code/chunker.py`.
+4.  **Stage 3 (Storage, Analysis & Verdicts):**
+    *   Stores the processed chunk data in Google BigQuery for structured access and analysis.
+    *   This stage integrates the core RAG and fine-tuning capabilities.

+## Retrieval-Augmented Generation (RAG) 🔍➡️🧠

+The pipeline implements the core components necessary for RAG, enabling models to answer queries based on the ingested document content:

+1.  **Retrieval Components:**
+    *   **Chunking:** Stages 1 and 2 prepare text chunks.
+The custom chunker (`code/libdocs/chunker/`) is vital for creating retrieval-optimized segments.
+    *   **Embedding:** Chunks are converted into vector embeddings using models from `code/libdocs/embedder/` (potentially leveraging `code/libdocs/huggingface/` or cloud APIs).
+These vectors capture semantic meaning.
+    *   **Indexing:** A FAISS index (`code/libdocs/faissindexer/`) is built from embeddings, allowing highly efficient vector similarity searches across the document corpus.
+    *   **Search:** Vector search capabilities are used to find the most relevant chunks (top-k) based on an input query, measuring retrieval accuracy (e.g., top-1, top-3).
+2.  **Augmentation & Generation:**
+    *   The retrieved chunks (context) augment the original query.
+    *   This combined input is fed into various language models (`code/libdocs/classifiers/`, including `acuopenai`, `anthropic`, `mistral`, `zephyr`, `deberta`) for generating context-aware outputs or "verdicts".
+    *   The `llmchecker` module (`code/libdocs/llmchecker/`) may be used for evaluating or validating generated outputs.

+## Fine-tuning ✨

+The repository supports fine-tuning models, adapting them for improved performance on domain-specific tasks, with a specific focus on DeBERTa:

+1.  **Dedicated Module:** `code/libdocs/finetune/` contains the core logic for managing and executing the fine-tuning process.
+2.  **Model Focus:** Primarily targets the DeBERTa model architecture (`code/libdocs/classifiers/deberta/`).
+3.  **Process:** Involves taking a pre-trained DeBERTa model and performing additional training using curated datasets (potentially derived from the processed PDFs or stored in `data/`).
+This tailors the model to the specific nuances of the project's data.
+4.  **Evaluation:** Includes steps for rigorously testing the fine-tuned model and quantifying performance gains (e.g., accuracy metrics).
+5.  **Utilities & Tracking:**
+    *   Helper scripts in `code/utils/training/` likely support the workflow (data prep, training loops).
+    *   Integration with `wandb` (`code/libdocs/wandb/`) enables robust experiment tracking and visualization during the fine-tuning process.

+## Supporting Components 🛠️

+*   **Metadata Handling:** `code/libdocs/metadata/` manages the `.metadata.json` files.
+*   **Utilities:** `code/utils/` offers helpers for data cleaning (`data_cleaner`), GPU management (`gpu`), file handling (`jsonl`, `csv`), text processing (`text`), etc.
+*   **API:** `code/libdocs/rest_api/` suggests a potential REST API endpoint for interaction.

+## Summary 🎯

+This repository defines a robust pipeline for ingesting PDFs, transforming them into indexed vector embeddings for effective Retrieval-Augmented Generation (RAG), and leveraging diverse LLMs—including specialized, fine-tuned models like DeBERTa—to perform sophisticated analysis and generate insights grounded in the document content.